Stay up to date! Get our newsletter!

 If you only have a day.
 What are you thinking?
 Change your plans!
 Venice is easily worth a week, and you want to be there three or four days minimum.

 But if you really only have a day for this incredibly beautiful city, you need to make some choices.
 If you prefer realistic and religious art painted from 1500 to 1800, get a guidebook from a bookstore or the library, skip the biennale, and enjoy your time.
 You’ll have lots of great choices.
-Expect to pay 4 to 20 Euros at each stop.
+Expect to pay about 4 to 20 Euros at each stop.

 If you prefer architecture, you wouldn't do wrong to just wander around lost all day, traveling on water taxis at random and seeing what you can.
 Be sure to go inside buildings on your journey; the interiors are often stunning.